pytorch/tutorials/prototype_source/pt2e_quant_qat.rst

-(prototype) PyTorch 2.0 Export Quantization-Aware Training (QAT)
+(prototype) PyTorch 2 Export Quantization-Aware Training (QAT)
 ================================================================
 **Author**: `Andrew Or <https://github.com/andrewor14>`_

 This tutorial shows how to perform quantization-aware training (QAT) in graph mode based on `torch.export.export <https://pytorch.org/docs/main/export.html>`_.
-For more details about PyTorch 2.0 Export Quantization in general, refer to the `static post training quantization tutorial <https://pytorch.org/tutorials/prototype/pt2e_quant_ptq_static.html>`_.
+For more details about PyTorch 2 Export Quantization in general, refer to the `post training quantization tutorial <https://pytorch.org/tutorials/prototype/pt2e_quant_ptq.html>`_.

-The PyTorch 2.0 Export QAT flow looks like the following—it is similar to the post training quantization (PTQ) flow for the most part:
+The PyTorch 2 Export QAT flow looks like the following—it is similar to the post training quantization (PTQ) flow for the most part:

 .. code:: python